oracle/rwloadsim/docs/SQL.md

 define done.
 Doing so implies array dml cannot be used, as the sql statement potentially could changed for each execution inside a loop.
-If you need dynmically generated dml to use an array, use declared dynamic SQL.
+If you need dynamically generated dml to use an array, use declared dynamic SQL.

 Declaration and use of dynamic SQL variables, where the sql text and possibly bind/define are done at runtime is described in [DYNAMICSQL.md](DYNAMICSQL.md).